Sevvanthi: Production

 The film was in making for three years due to many problems.
-Actor Santhana Pandian (son of Aranganayagam) made his debut in the film.
-The lead pair Santhana Pandian and Sreeja got married during the filming of the film.
+Actor Santhana Pandian (son of C. Aranganayagam) made his debut in the film.
+He and lead actress Sreeja got married during the filming of the film.
+It is Nivas' final film as director.

 Soundtrack

-The music for the film was by Ilaiyaraaja.
-Lyrics were written by Vaali, Muthulingam, Piraisoodan and Ponnadiyan.
+The music was composed by Ilaiyaraaja.

 Reception

 Reviewing the film for The Indian Express, Malini Mannath mentioned that "though his fairly neat, there is not much in the film which will hold the audience to their seats".
 Regarding the hero of the film, she mentioned that "He is confident and uninhibited before the camera and gets his expression right.
 His dialogue delivery reminds one of actor Ramarajan".
-RPR of Kalki wrote that the one needs patience to watch this film; however he praised Ilayaraja's music and Nivas' cinematography, calling them the only strong points of the film.
+R. P. R. of Kalki wrote that the one needs patience to watch this film; however he praised Ilaiyaraaja's music and Nivas' cinematography, calling them the only strong points of the film.